 Paradox, anyone?
 How about this: In order to be different at all, you first have to be the same.
-But another paradox is even stranger: those who today preach interminably about the importance of being ‘diverse’ more often than not end up producing more and more of the same.
+But another paradox is even more counterintuitive: those who today preach about the importance of being ‘diverse’ more often than not end up producing more and more of the same.
 Sounds strange, but think about it.
-The former – those truly interested in being different – begin necessarily with sameness, with an established traditional identity, and then unfold within it a peacock’s tail of differences, and without for a moment detracting from the sameness; it is not a zero-sum game.
+Those truly interested in being different begin necessarily with sameness, with an established traditional identity, and then unfold within it a peacock’s tail of differences, and without for a moment detracting from the sameness; it is not a zero-sum game.

-The apologists for diversity, in contrast, begin with differences, and then in the name of pluralism and equality, progressively mow them down, producing homogeneity.
-The overlooked fact is that the truly different presupposes an established sameness, upon which it builds within an already present structure, and without which its very difference would fade into a pastel background and vanish.
+The apologists for diversity, more often than not, begin with differences, and then in the name of pluralism and equality, progressively mow them down, producing more homogeneity.
+The overlooked fact is that the truly different presupposes an established sameness, upon which it builds within an already present structure, and without which its very difference fades rapidly into a pastel background and soon vanishes.

 The proponents of the current fad of ‘diversity’ (whether of gender, culture, expression, whatever) ironically set forces in motion which only too often erase or blur natural and traditional differences and generate an obligatory uniformity, usually under the rubric of ‘political correctness’.
 And this happens even when it is deceptively camouflaged in party masks of faux originality and melodramatic poses of boldness.
 I can’t say it any more clearly than that, but I can provide some explanation.

 If we stop and think for a moment, we will realize that we don’t use the word ‘different’ about things or acts that are, so to speak, worlds apart.
 Things that differ have to be comparable.
 No one will comment on how different a labrador retriever is from the black hole Cygnus X-1, or what an impressive difference lies between blowing your nose and planning a trip to Europe.
-In traditional classifications of things (even in the more day-to-day business of putting matters in order), we normally need, first of all, what used to be called a ‘proximate genus’ before we could invite a ‘specific difference’; these two then allow the mind to isolate a more definite ‘species’ (not in the biological, but in the logical sense).
+In traditional classifications of things (even in the more day-to-day business of putting matters in order), we normally need, first of all, what used to be called a ‘proximate genus’ before we could invite a ‘specific difference’; these two then allow the mind to isolate a more definite logical ‘species.’

 A labrador retriever can only differ from a collie because both are dogs; and a dog can only differ from a cat because both are quadruped mammals; and a square from a triangle because both are figures.
-And (time to get polemical) a man from a woman because both are human beings.
-You can’t just be ‘animal’, you must be some kind of animal.
+And, on a more polemical note, a man from a woman because both are human beings.
+You can’t just be ‘animal,’ you must be some kind of animal.
 And there is no such thing as a pure figure: it has to be an oval, or a square, or a triangle, etc., in order to be a figure at all.
-And you can’t just be a hybrid human; you must be a man or a woman in order get a hold on humanity at all (the rare, and important, exceptions we will address presently).
+And you can’t just be a hybrid human; you must be a man or a woman in order get a hold on humanity at all (the rare, and important, exceptions will be addressed presently).

 Differences, in a word, are rooted in nature, or in the natural order of things.
 We discover them with our cognitive faculties (our senses and reason), and though we may, in the normal course of things, react to them with our appetitive functions (emotions and the will), these do not, and cannot constitute them.
 In fact, they could hardly even react to them if they were also charged with the task of constituting them.